What is the purpose of this Communications Guide?

 All staff are responsible for the information they create and send through any of the Kent ISD systems, as well as requests for information from others.
 Please respond to people in a timely way – 2 business days is suggested.
 When possible, use the same communication channel the requestor used, unless they ask to receive information in a different way.

 Periodically, messages are communicated that request certain individuals or teams to complete a certain task, sometimes by a certain date.
 Be sure to follow up appropriately and in a timely manner.

 The Let’s Talk tool has a follow up loop embedded and can be an effective way to track requests, progress and completion, team involvement and follow-up satisfaction.
 Some departments use and prefer Let’s Talk for communication and project tracking while others do not.
 When working between departments, be sure this is an agreed-upon tool before initiating a project.

 Kent ISD uses online calendars for effective communication of dates and events.
-While individual staff members have their own private calendars, each public-facing service area and student instructional program (PD Hub, Early Childhood, KCTC, KTC, KIH, and MySchool@Kent) will maintain an up to date calendar, accessible on their front webpage.
+While individual staff members have their own private calendars.
+Each public-facing service area and student instructional program (PD Hub, Early Childhood, KCTC, KTC, KIH, and MySchool@Kent) will maintain an up to date calendar.
+And be accessible on their front webpage.

 All staff must maintain an electronic calendar that interfaces with Outlook and is capable of sending and receiving appointments through the e-mail system.

 A communications best practice is to make use of the Scheduling Assistant for meeting requests.
 It is a powerful tool, but like many other tools, the value is determined by how people use it.